IRC-safe jet flavour at leading power: Introduction

 The second scheme assigns flavour based on whether a jet contains an even or odd number of (anti-)$b$-quarks: a jet with an even number of (anti-)$b$-quarks is considered unflavoured, while a jet containing an odd number of (anti-)$b$-quarks is considered flavoured.
 Again following ref.~\cite{Caola:2023wpj}, we will refer to this as the `flavour modulo-2' scheme.
 Using this definition, the poles in $\varepsilon$ cancel: the collinear limit mentioned before still generates a pole, but now the resulting jet is unflavoured and the pole cancels against the pole generated by the contribution shown in the right panel of fig.~\ref{fig:NLOGluonColl}, which likewise generates an unflavoured jet.
 An analysis of all other singular limits reveals that this definition of jet flavour is IRC safe through next-to-leading order (NLO).
 For this reason, this scheme has been commonly used in NLO calculations.
 Since this scheme cannot easily be used for measurements -- as explained above -- this creates a mismatch between the measured cross sections (which use the any-flavour scheme) and the calculated ones (which use the flavour modulo-2 scheme).
-This mismatch is accounted for using unfolding techniques.
-This correction step has been a standard part of many analyses for years now and is well understood.\footnote{It is worth pointing out that, regardless of how well-practised the community is in this approach, this unfolding step is highly sensitive to the modelling of gluon splitting (see e.g.~ref.~\cite{Behring:2025ilo}).
+This mismatch can be accounted for using unfolding techniques.
+Similar correction steps for unfolding from detector-level flavoured jets to parton-level flavoured jets (see e.g.~refs.~\cite{CMS:2013wql,CMS:2023aim}), from heavy hadrons to heavy quarks (e.g.~ref.~\cite{CMS:2018dxg}) or from flavour-tagged jets to heavy quarks (e.g.~ref.~\cite{LHCb:2014ydc}) have already been used in analyses of LHC data for over a decade.
+The specific case of unfolding between jet flavour definitions was proposed and performed by theorists in ref.~\cite{Gauld:2020deh} and later also performed by ATLAS in ref.~\cite{ATLAS:2024tnr}.\footnote{It is worth pointing out that, regardless of how well-practised the community is in unfolding, the unfolding between jet flavour definitions is highly sensitive to the modelling of gluon splitting (see e.g.~ref.~\cite{Behring:2025ilo}).
 Since this modelling as currently implemented in parton showers still leaves something to be desired, it would be ideal to use the any-flavour scheme for theory calculations and eliminate this step.
 This is a worthwhile avenue for future research, but goes beyond the scope of what this work is trying to achieve.}